Now scheduling COVID-19 vaccine appointments for ages 12+

 There are two types of jaundice.
 Normal jaundice happens in about half of all full-term babies and in about 80 percent of babies born early (before 37 weeks).
 Jaundice may last longer in babies born early.

 Pathologic jaundice is caused by an illness or other medical problem like an infection.
-Sometimes the baby's blood type is different than the mother's and that causes problems such as jaundice.
-Other causes can be liver or intestinal problems, or being born too early.
+Sometimes the baby's blood type is different from the mother's and that causes problems such as jaundice.
+Other causes can be liver or intestinal problems or being born too early.

 The yellow is first seen in the eyes and face, and then it spreads down the body.
 If the baby is yellow just in the face, it is okay.
 If the baby is yellow to the belly button or you cannot wake the baby for a feeding, call the baby's doctor or the Warm Line (1-800-711-7011).

-In natural lighting, press on the baby's skin with your finger tip.
+In natural lighting, press on the baby's skin with your fingertip.
 When you raise your finger, the skin should be white.
 If it is yellow, your baby is jaundiced to that point.
-In babies whose skin color is darker, you need to watch the white of their eyes and palms of their hands for the yellow color.
+In babies whose skin color is darker, you need to watch the white of their eyes and the palms of their hands for the yellow color.